Moving Back to the UK – that will be the topic of today’s article (last updated on Jan. 4, 2023)

 - Which assets they are specifically.
 I will speak about that more below.

 So, if you have assets to sell and profit to release, it makes sense (from a capital gains tax perspective) to do this before returning home.

 Another consideration is foreign exchange fees.
 If you hold USD or Euro asset or cash in bank accounts, you could face a significant charge for liquidating positions.

-If you have a QROPS pension, you will need to inform your provider you are moving back to the UK.
+If you have a Qualifying Recognised Overseas Pension Scheme (QROPS), you will need to inform your provider you are moving back to the UK.

 You will be liable to pay income tax on any drawdown of the pension.